pimlie/nodejs.sh/README.md

 - The current working directory (`pwd`) is also used as working directory in the docker container.
 If your `pwd` is not available in the docker container then executing `node` will result in an error
 - npm / yarn caches are not shared between containers
-- commands are run in the container as the user node which has a user id of `1000`
+- global packages are only installed for the current `node_id`, if you need to have the global package in all containers you should run the install command for all containers
 - Bash v4.3+ is required (which is eg not available for install by default on Cent OS v7)

 Here is a bash install from source oneliner :)